mdavezac/LaDa/sphinx-doc/source/userguide/ipython.rst

 .. warning::

-   If you have not set-up LaDa to run :ref:`multiple mpi programs in parallel
+   If you have not set-up Pylada to run :ref:`multiple mpi programs in parallel
    <install_mmpi_ug>` yet, please add the one liner::

      do_multiple_mpi_programs = False

-   in your ~/.lada file.
-Don't forget to remove it when time comes to run LaDa for real.
+   in your ~/.pylada file.
+Don't forget to remove it when time comes to run Pylada for real.

 .. _ipython_prep_ug: